Facilitation and Presentation Techniques for Financial Market Supervisors: Training-of-Trainers

 Nina Dušić Hren

 Ajda is an expert in community building.
 As BA in Adult Learning she facilitates discussions and work in improving CEF learning approach (online and face-to-face), manages the Line Ministries Portal, and helps institutions become KnowledgeHubs.
 Her curiosity leads her to do a research in finding best solutions for the individuals to improve their performance and organizations to achieve their goals through learning.
-Ajda will co-facilitate this learning event and guide participants to learn through their own experience new facilitation and presentation techniques.
+Ajda facilitated this learning event and guided participants to learn through their own experience new facilitation and presentation techniques.